-The Department of Housing and Residence Life utilizes several methods of communication to interact with residents on a regular basis.
-This includes regular hall meetings, personal and group conferences, direct mail, JSU student email, text messaging, building and/or floor group chats, postings to bulletin boards, and telephone calls.
+While the Department of Housing and Residence Life utilizes several methods of communication to interact with residents on a regular basis, the student's JSU email is the primary method of contact in non-emergency situations.
+Other forms of communications include regular hall meetings, personal and group conferences, direct mail, JSU student email, text messaging, building and/or floor group chats, postings to bulletin boards, and telephone calls.
 Hall residents are encouraged to observe and seek out these modes of communication; they frequently contain valuable policy and procedure updates, campus news, and motivational information.